 And this is our end result, special piece and look how colorful it is!
 At the end of class, you are asked if you would like the keep the canvas and you can let it dry for a while and take it home.
-It is pretty big in size.
+It is pretty big in size, at least five feet tall.
 If you are interested in taking this class please contact Brooklyn Unplugged Tours ,+1 (866) 431-5393, email email@example.com to schedule a graffiti art workshop or a tour.
 Tours and workshops are given every day.

 I think this is a great way to spend the day with family or a date because there needs to be communication and creativity.
 Or you can be by yourself and meet amazing people the way I did when I went.
 I had a great time!
 Book a class and tell them that I sent you!